zacharytscott/todo/README.md

 * Optimize styling with a pre-processor
 * Create a docker-compose file to make deployment easier
 * Tweak transition group animations to make them smoother
+* Make deployment easier with a docker-compose file

 Hey!
 I could keep track of all these with this app! 🤯